 The traction of this shoe is good on most hard surfaces.
 The Continental rubber on the outsole delivers better than average grip which means the shoe will do well under various conditions.
 Runners complimented the shoe on its steep uphill and downhill

 handling.
 This is a good shoe for wet runs and also does fairly well on light trails.

-Despite a moderately cushioned midsole, this shoe is a fairly flexible.
+Despite a moderately cushioned midsole, this shoe is fairly flexible.
 The flexibility comes from the design of the outsole which has spaces between the tread lugs which act like grooves in the forefoot area.
 These grooves allow the shoe to bend with the runner’s stride.
 The upper mesh material also helps make the shoe flexible while retaining structure.
-A slightly stiff heel and flexible forefoot allows a natural feeling with every step.
+A slightly stiff heel and flexible forefoot allow a natural feeling with every step.
 Many runners commented on this feel which provided a very smooth ride.

 This shoe has several stability features to correct any overpronation (inward roll) of the foot and ankle.
 The Torsion System allows the foot to move naturally and the midfoot cushioning carries the arch of the foot to ensure a stable ride.
 The midsole is not overly thick (16mm in the forefoot) which keeps the runner low to the ground compared to other cushioned running shoes.
 The shoe's forefoot area is fairly wide and makes a good platform for stable landings and quick push-offs.
 A low heel-to-toe offset also contributes to the shoe's stability.
 The aggressive tread also ensures a solid landing and lift.